aaronpowell/aaronpowell.github.io/src/documents/posts/2010-04-08-are-extension-methods-really-evil.md

---- cson
+---
   title: "Are Extension Methods Really Evil?"
   metaTitle: "Are Extension Methods Really Evil?"
   description: ""
   revised: "2010-04-08"
   date: "2010-04-08"
-tags: ["c#",".net","extension-methods"]
+  tags:
+    - "c#"
+    - ".net"
+    - "extension-methods"
   migrated: "true"
-urls: ["/are-extension-methods-really-evil"]
+  urls:
-summary: """
+    - "/are-extension-methods-really-evil"
-The blog post referred to is no longer available, I'll see about updating this to not require that
+  summary: "The blog post referred to is no longer available, I'll see about updating this to not require that"
-"""
 ---
 Ruben (of Umbraco fame) recently wrote a post entitled Extension Methods: Silent static slaves which was in response to a comment I'd left on a previous post about static classes and static method being evil.